timmyb824/timmyb824/README.md

 - For observability, I employ a combination of tools such as [prometheus](https://prometheus.io/), [grafana](https://grafana.com/), [loki](https://grafana.com/oss/loki/), and [alloy](https://grafana.com/docs/alloy/latest/).
 Additionally, I rely on [uptime-kuma](https://github.com/louislam/uptime-kuma) to monitor the availability of my public facing services and websites.
 These are exposed to the internet using [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 Finally, I created a simple tool called [PingPulse](https://github.com/timmyb824/PingPulse) to monitor the availability of internal services and emit prometheus metrics I alert on.
 - To handle local DNS and ad-blocking, I rely on [adguardhome](https://github.com/AdguardTeam/AdGuardHome).
 I use [cloudflare](https://www.cloudflare.com/) as my DNS provider.
 I've also tried [pi-hole](https://pi-hole.net/) and [technitium](https://technitium.com/dns/), but I found adguardhome to be the simpliest for my needs.
 - I use [renovate](https://github.com/renovatebot/renovate) to keep my dependencies and images up-to-date.
+- I use [crowdsec](https://www.crowdsec.net/) to safeguard all publicly facing servers from malicious attacks.

 Apart from my home-lab, I have deployed multiple servers within [Oracle Cloud Infrastructure (OCI)](https://www.oracle.com/cloud/) to serve various needs.
 I use OCI over AWS or GCP because they have a very generous free tier that allows me run multiple servers without incurring any costs.
-These servers are deployed and manged using [Terraform](https://www.terraform.io/) and [Terraform Cloud](https://app.terraform.io/session).
+These servers are deployed and manged using [OpenTofu](https://opentofu.org/).

 Here is a screenshot showing some of the applications that are currently deployed in my home-lab: